Best Online Teaching Degrees of 2023

 To become a certified teacher, you'll need an accredited bachelor's degree.
 All public schools will require you to have a bachelor's degree in order to hold a full-time teaching position.
 You'll also need a bachelor's to earn state licensure.

-You can typically earn a teaching bachelor's degree within four years.
-If you pursue an online teaching degree, you may be able to expedite the timeline through an accelerated program.
+You can typically earn a teaching bachelor’s degree within four years.
+If you pursue an online teaching degree, you may be able to speed up the timeline through an accelerated program.

 Students who already hold an associate degree may be able to complete an undergraduate teaching degree in around two years.